-When the candidate comes to the point of formal sponsorship, a reference from their priest is required.
+When the enquirer comes to the point of formal sponsorship, a reference from their priest is required.
 This reference is sent to the Provincial Director of Ordinands (PDO) for the process to begin.
-The Province is developing the role of a ‘Vocations Advisor’ who can help to discern what kind of ministry (e.g. Lay / ordained) the candidate may be called to.
-The candidate will be informed of their Vocations Advisor, and about the steps involved in the process of vocational discernment by the PDO.
+The Province is developing the role of a ‘Vocations Advisor’ who can help to discern what kind of ministry (e.g. Lay / ordained) the enquirer may be called to.
+The Vocations Advisor will inform the enquirer about the steps involved in the process of vocational discernment.

 Discernment with the Vocations Advisor

-The Vocations Advisor will have several meetings with the candidate for up to about 18 months.
-During this time, the candidate may be required to do reading and written work, undertake practical ministry, and broaden their Church experience.
-This begins the personal discernment by the candidate as well as the Church valuing and validating the gifts of the individual.
+The Vocations Advisor will have several meetings with the enquirer for up to about 18 months.
+During this time, the enquirer may be required to do reading and written work, undertake practical ministry, and broaden their Church experience.
+This begins the personal discernment by the enquirer as well as the Church valuing and validating the gifts of the individual.

 Some dioceses require individuals to engage in group discussion about discernment and their vocation with their congregation or with other enquirers.
 The individual will normally meet with their diocesan bishop at least once during this time.

 Discernment with the Provincial Director of Ordinands (PDO)